 For those of you who want to take your picnic to the next level, this is the non-essential list.
 Stuff that you definitely don’t need, but may not be able to resist.

-- Insulated wine tumblers with lids – lightweight, unbreakable, portable, and BPA-free.
-Comes in three colors.
+- Insulated wine tumblers with lids – lightweight, unbreakable, portable, and BPA-free, and they comes in three colors.

 - The perfect picnic basket – Nobody really needs a picnic basket to have a picnic, but they can be fun.
 The perfect picnic basket has a good handle and is sturdy, but not bulky.
 We like this foldable, insulated basket from Sprucebaby, but if you want something more traditional, this woodchip basket has a red and white gingham liner.